iNTRODUCING Harriet

 In Europe Harriet performed in Perugia (with Angela Hewitt), Valencia Spain and Cyprus for the Prime Minister on National Television.

-During the Covid 19 lockdown Harriet gave 250 daily concerts in London’s W8 covered most recently by The Evening Standard, WQXR NYC, WFUV, Good Morning America, ABC News and BBC Culture.
-Harriet has been awarded a British Empire Medal by Her Majesty The Queen in recognition of her concert series and service to the country in the Queens’s Honours List 2022 and as well as being named Musical America’s Top 30 Professionals In the Arts for their Resilient Warriors Special of 2022.
-Harriet’s podcast The PIano With Harriet Stubbs features guests from WNYC’s Paul Cavalconte to Presidential Candidate Dr Cornel West.
+During the Covid 19 lockdown Harriet gave 250 daily concerts in London’s W8 covered most recently by The Evening Standard, Good Morning America, ABC News and BBC Culture.
+Harriet has been awarded a British Empire Medal by Her late Majesty Queen Elizabeth II in recognition of her concert series and service to the country in the Queens’s Honours List 2022.
+Harriet has been named Musical America’s Top 30 Professionals In the Arts for their Resilient Warriors Special of 2022 and has a podcast documenting this time: The PIano With Harriet Stubbs with guests including WNYC’s Paul Cavalconte and American philosopher Dr Cornel West.